jyoung15/dashboard-api-go/client/docs/UpdateNetworkFirmwareUpgradesRequestProducts.md

 HasSensor returns a boolean if a field has been set.

+### GetWirelessController

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetWirelessController() UpdateNetworkFirmwareUpgradesRequestProductsWireless`

+GetWirelessController returns the WirelessController field if non-nil, zero value otherwise.

+### GetWirelessControllerOk

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetWirelessControllerOk() (*UpdateNetworkFirmwareUpgradesRequestProductsWireless, bool)`

+GetWirelessControllerOk returns a tuple with the WirelessController field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWirelessController

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) SetWirelessController(v UpdateNetworkFirmwareUpgradesRequestProductsWireless)`

+SetWirelessController sets WirelessController field to given value.

+### HasWirelessController

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) HasWirelessController() bool`

+HasWirelessController returns a boolean if a field has been set.

-### GetCloudGateway
+### GetSecureConnect

-`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetCloudGateway() UpdateNetworkFirmwareUpgradesRequestProductsWireless`
+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetSecureConnect() UpdateNetworkFirmwareUpgradesRequestProductsWireless`

-GetCloudGateway returns the CloudGateway field if non-nil, zero value otherwise.
+GetSecureConnect returns the SecureConnect field if non-nil, zero value otherwise.

-### GetCloudGatewayOk
+### GetSecureConnectOk

-`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetCloudGatewayOk() (*UpdateNetworkFirmwareUpgradesRequestProductsWireless, bool)`
+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetSecureConnectOk() (*UpdateNetworkFirmwareUpgradesRequestProductsWireless, bool)`

-GetCloudGatewayOk returns a tuple with the CloudGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSecureConnectOk returns a tuple with the SecureConnect field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudGateway
+### SetSecureConnect

-`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) SetCloudGateway(v UpdateNetworkFirmwareUpgradesRequestProductsWireless)`
+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) SetSecureConnect(v UpdateNetworkFirmwareUpgradesRequestProductsWireless)`

-SetCloudGateway sets CloudGateway field to given value.
+SetSecureConnect sets SecureConnect field to given value.

-### HasCloudGateway
+### HasSecureConnect

-`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) HasCloudGateway() bool`
+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) HasSecureConnect() bool`

-HasCloudGateway returns a boolean if a field has been set.
+HasSecureConnect returns a boolean if a field has been set.

 ### GetSwitchCatalyst